bright/bright.github.io/_posts/2015-04-10-ios-layouts-for-web-developers-4-css-properties-replacements.md

 author: adam
 ---

-This is the fourth post in the series about iOS layouts targeting web developers.
+This is the fourth post in the [**iOS layouts for web developers** series](/ios-layouts-for-web-developers/).
 The previous ones were about [the controls](/ios-layouts-for-web-developers-1-basic-building-blocks/), [control positioning](/ios-layouts-for-web-developers-2-control-positioning/) and [managing the appearance](/ios-layouts-for-web-developers-3-managing-appearance/).
 This time something more lightweight, I hope.
 We’ll go through various visual aspects of the controls and see how we can set it up, compared to CSS.
 Let’s start with the basics - margin and padding.

 Box model & controlling controls spacing
 ----